darthwalsh/bin/apps/MicroVM.md

 ---

 ## The isolation spectrum (fast ↔ compatible)

+### User-space syscall emulation - e.g. proot
+**What it is**: a **user-space syscall translation tool** that uses `ptrace()` to intercept and rewrite system calls, allowing unprivileged processes to pretend they're running in a different root filesystem.

+**How it works**: proot intercepts every relevant syscall, rewrites paths/UIDs on the fly, then executes the modified call.
+No kernel features required — runs entirely in userspace.

+**Why it exists**: enables Linux-like environments on systems without root access, kernel namespaces, or VMs (e.g., stock Android via Termux + proot-distro).

+**Trade-offs**:
+- **No real isolation** — just path/UID rewriting, no kernel boundary
+- **Extremely slow** — 2–10× slower for CPU workloads, orders of magnitude slower for I/O (every file operation goes through ptrace interception)
+- **Can't run Docker inside** — Docker requires kernel namespaces/cgroups that proot cannot provide

+**When do you need this?**
+- Quick disposable shell environments where performance doesn't matter
+- Experimentation/teaching on systems without virtualization support
+- Stock Android without root access (Termux use case)

+#### Examples
+- **Termux + proot-distro**: runs Linux distributions on Android without root/VMs
+- **UserLAnd / Andronix**: similar Android apps using proot/chroot

 ### Containers - e.g. docker
 **What it is**: processes isolated by [[LinuxNamespaces]] and cgroups; **shared host kernel**.